clhub/learngit/readme.txt

-git is a dis verison control system git is a free software
+git is a dis verison control system git is a free software dis under GPL